magento/devdocs/src/guides/v2.4/release-notes/open-source-2-4-5.md

 <!--- AC-751-->

-*  {{ site.data.var.ee }} now displays an informative error message when an administrator tries to save an address with excessive street lines in Admin **Store** > **Attributes**  > **Customer Address**.
+*  {{ site.data.var.ce }} now displays an informative error message when an administrator tries to save an address with excessive street lines in Admin **Store** > **Attributes**  > **Customer Address**.
 The administrator can now delete the extra address information and successfully save the address.
-Previously, {{ site.data.var.ee }} committed the extra lines but did not save the data.
+Previously, {{ site.data.var.ce }} committed the extra lines but did not save the data.

 <!--- ACP2E-546-->